 I’ve never really fit a title.
 And maybe that’s the point…

-Scott Shirbin works at the intersection of systems change, civic imagination and governance futures.
+Scott Shirbin designs for planetary change at the intersection of transition design, civic imagination, and more-than-human governance.

-His practice moves between strategy, storytelling, public design and organisational choreography.
-Helping people reorganise how they govern, collaborate and adapt, especially in moments of complexity, decentralisation or transition.
-Born in Australia, shaped by London, Lisbon and Mexico City, Scott navigates the space between institutions, communities, and ecosystems.
-He builds governance tools, civic rituals, participatory frameworks, new services, operating models and alternative infrastructures; small experiments in what might come next.
+His practice moves between systems thinking, public design, and storytelling – helping communities reorganise how they govern, collaborate, and care, especially in times of disruption, decentralisation, or transition.
+Born in Australia and shaped by London, Lisbon, and Mexico City, Scott navigates the space between institutions, ecosystems and social movements.
+He builds civic tools, participatory frameworks, governance prototypes and cultural rituals – small, deliberate experiments in what might come next.

-Scott is currently based in Eora (Sydney), where he is founding The Mutiny Burea; a studio for public space experiments and systems prototyping.
-Projects include Car-Free Sundays Sydney, The Decision Wheel, a rooftop farm governance experiment, and a series of zines exploring collapse, care, and democratic renewal.
+Scott is currently based in Eora (Sydney), where he is founding The Mutiny Bureau – a studio for public space experiments, systems prototyping, and post-institutional futures.
+Projects include Car-Free Sundays Sydney (reframing streets as cultural commons), The Decision Wheel (a governance tool for collective agency) and a rooftop farm governance experiment exploring multi-species decision-making.
+He is also writing a series of zines on collapse, care and democratic renewal, challenging the boundaries of civic imagination.

 He believes governance is less about control and more about choreography.
 He believes imagination is infrastructure.
 He believes that endings deserve as much design as beginnings.